summa-tx/relays/golang/dashboard/README.md

 $ source ~/.bash_profile
 ```

-3. Make sure you are in the `relays/golang` directory and install the app into your $GOBIN
+3. Make sure you are in the `relays/golang` directory (one level up from here) and install the app into your `$GOBIN`

 ```bash
 $ make install